 Most importantly, you need to add network drivers compatible with the target machine.
 Without such drivers, the boot disk will be unable to discover the network environment.
 A live network connection is required for recovering a disk image from a cloud or network share.

-Normally, the operation system automatically installs Windows Preinstallation Environment (WinPE) in a dedicated recovery partition.
+In most cases, the operating system automatically installs Windows Preinstallation Environment (WinPE) to a dedicated recovery partition.
 If MSP360 (CloudBerry) Backup is unable to locate a WinPE image in this partition by the moment of creating a recovery disk, it prompts you to download and install an appropriate version of Windows Assessment and Deployment Kit (Windows ADK) or Windows Automated Installation Kit (AIK) which in turn, will install WinPE as well.

 The recovery disk will include information about all accounts that are currently available in MSP360 (CloudBerry) Backup and you will be able to restore a disk image from any of these accounts after booting from the recovery disk.
 The available accounts are listed in the application's main menu.